-Campaigning heats up in Iowa as caucus voting approaches
+Democratic candidates pour into Iowa for last-minute push

-DES MOINES, Iowa (AP) — With President Donald Trump’s impeachment trial keeping them on Capitol Hill for part of Saturday, several Democratic candidates trying to oust him in November will challenge the reality that even would-be presidents can’t be in two places at once.
+DES MOINES, Iowa (AP) — Freed momentarily from the Senate’s impeachment trial, several presidential candidates headed to Iowa on Saturday for a last-minute blitz of campaigning before the state’s caucuses kick off the battle for the Democratic nomination.

-Their method: flood the early nominating states with top-shelf surrogates — rock star lawmakers, former Cabinet members, celebrities and spouses — before returning to Iowa themselves with nine days to go before the first-in-the-nation caucuses on Feb.
-3.
+Sens.
+Elizabeth Warren of Massachusetts, Bernie Sanders of Vermont and Amy Klobuchar of Minnesota planned to hold town halls, rallies and concerts across Iowa on Saturday to keep their supporters motivated heading into the final stretch of the caucus campaign.
+They’ll join former Vice President Joe Biden and Pete Buttigieg, the former mayor of South Bend, Indiana, who don’t have Senate obligations and have already spent much of the past week in Iowa.

-Surrogates aren’t a guaranteed way to sustain excitement or win votes, but the campaigns see it as the best way to maximize their reach in a nominating fight that could turn on the narrowest of margins in Iowa and other early states.
-A New York Times/Siena College poll released Saturday showed Vermont Sen. Bernie Sanders with a slight edge over the other leading candidates, but the race remains competitive.
-Several polls show former Vice President Joe Biden, former South Bend, Indiana, Mayor Pete Buttigieg and Massachusetts Sen. Elizabeth Warren still front-runners.
+The burst of campaigning comes as the contest for the Democratic nomination enters a critical — and volatile phase.
+A New York Times/Siena College poll released Saturday showed Sanders with a slight edge over the other leading candidates, but the race remains competitive.
+Several polls show Biden, Buttigieg and Warren are still front-runners.

 “There’s still plenty of time for movement,” said Kurt Meyer, chairman of the Tri-County Democrats in northern Iowa.
 “Every part of the ground game counts.”